pulumi/docs/content/blog/improved-kubernetes-await-logic/index.md

 # linter test.
 Max length is 160 characters.
 meta_desc: |
-  An overview of enhancements and bug fixes related to how the Pulumi Kubernetes providers handles waiting for resource readiness in the v4.18.0 release.
+  An overview of enhancements and bug fixes related to how the Pulumi Kubernetes provider handles waiting for resource readiness in the v4.18.0 release.

 # The meta_image appears in social-media previews and on the blog home page.
 A
 # placeholder image representing the recommended format, dimensions and aspect